taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 The Space Ferries now operate once every week.

 Activist groups around the world protest the World Government's prioritisation of Orbiter food needs over planetside food needs, and the harsh austerity of The Confinement.
+The World Government captures several major smugglers and the self-declared "pirate lords" of the black market and publicly executes them.
+Simultaneously, the World Gov shuts down or takes over most of the black market activity going on between planetside and orbit.

-The Biononymous lobby for greater autonomy.
-Comfortable with its perceived absolute power over both Earther and Orbiter spheres of influence, the World Government declares the end of Confinement and grants Earthers the "freedom to surface" as a gesture of good will -- practically, however, the unequal distribution of resources and education means that only the Biononymous have the means to safely leave the Underground Cities as they choose.
-The World Government, the Biononymous, and the Underground Cities sign a new treaty, which grants the Underground Cities greater self-governance and bans World Government military presence from the Biononymous Green Havens, while establishing a system of tithes from the Underground Cities and the Biononymous to the World Government and the Orbiters.
+The recently newly elected Secretary-General of the WG decides that it's time to declare the end of Confinement and grants Earthers the "freedom to surface" as a gesture of good will -- practically, however, the unequal distribution of resources and education means that in the vast majority of cases only the Biononymous have the means to safely leave the Underground Cities as they choose.
+The World Government, the Biononymous, and the Underground Cities sign a new treaty, which grants the Underground Cities greater self-governance and bans World Government military presence from the Biononymous Green Havens, in exchange for a tithe of 30 percent from the Underground Cities and the Biononymous to the World Government and the Orbiters.

 ### 2116, or Year 48 A.B.